obaytimur/442_HW3_File_Management-/readMe.txt

 will still work.
 Nonetheless, commands start with the same letter, delete & defregment and print list & print fat, needs to be strictly written to be executed.

 2. In the print list command, commands 6, I have not written the most generic printer functions.
 Therefore, the alligment of the columns can be changed due to the longness of the the file name.
 I have written the code assuming file name has charactars between 8-16.
 Besides this value, allignment can be distorted.
 However, this does not change correctness.

+3. I think my defragmentation is not working completely correct.
+It defrags the file list correctly.
+However, in the fat part it just adds the end file to the end of the previous one.